On Caliban Mischief1

 Abanes countered by claiming that Publisher's Weekly should have provided a favorable review since others had already done so.
 To support this claim he quoted the promotional blurbs he had secured from his friends that appear on the dust jacket of his book.
 These were provided by Sandra Tanner of the anti-Mormon Utah Lighthouse Ministry, by Hank Hanegraaff of the anti-Mormon Christian Research Institute, and by Michael Shermer, the publisher of Skeptic Magazine and a friend of Abanes.13 In addition, he discovered that Riess had become a Latter-day Saint in 1993 and insinuated that she could not provide an impartial appraisal of his book.
 He thus implies that, unlike Riess, those anti-Mormons who provided promotional blurbs for his book are fully qualified, unbiased, impartial truth tellers.

 Our review of One Nation under Gods is signed by "Rockwell D. Porter."
 This is not, of course, the author's real name.
 This essay was written by Latter-day Saint scholars from several disciplines, none of whom, for various reasons, are eager to be known as having given attention to this aggressively marketed, tendentious, and somewhat poorly edited, rather breezy 650-page diatribe.
+[Note: In January 2015 Midgley identified this author as himself and Davis Bitton.
+The author's name has been updated accordingly.]

 One could complain about lacunae, distortions, and slanting on virtually every page of One Nation under Gods.
 The book is presented as history, but it is actually a lengthy rant about what Abanes calls "the cult of Mormonism."
 The Saints, he imagines, are now striving to "appear Christian"14 when he is certain that they are not.
 In a rather bizarre passage, he insists that "the LDS hierarchy will have to at some point, once and for all, completely sever its ties with Christianity.
 Only by taking such an approach," he opines, "will Mormonism be able to forever distance itself from the 'cult' label and claim for itself some degree of legitimacy and integrity in the eyes of many religious researchers, especially those adhering to the historic Christian faith."15 It should be noted, though, that Abanes seems unwilling to grant "some measure of legitimacy and integrity" to Buddhists,16 even though they make no claims to being Christians.
 Abanes may merely bearguing that, if the Saints do not come to adopt his theology, whatever it may be, he and his countercult associates will continue to assert that the Church of Jesus Christ is not Christian but is a "cult."